diku-dk/DiffCal/README.md

 ```
 ./scripts/dependencies.sh
 ```
+The dFlex package used in `src/simulation.py` can be obtained after having agreed to EULA.

 ## Method
 Every part in our pipeline is differentiable, as a result we can use the chain rule to get the gradient of the scalar loss function w.r.t the model parameters.
 The simulator is a function of the parameters and outputs the state which is then rendered into an image.
 We then minimize the L2 norm between the rendered images and the target depth images, obtained by a LIDAR camera.